Telemetry

 It is built on top of the Tracing feature — the TelemetryTrace class implements ITrace to hook into the BeforeExecution()/AfterExecution() pipeline, capture a TelemetryItem per operation, and flush the buffer to a collector on an interval.

-Two packages compose this feature:
+There are two Nuget packages that compose this feature:

 | Package | Purpose |